 PAVEMENT

-Full depth pavement replacement shall occur between touchdown-to-touchdown of bridge embankment regardless of if proposed embankment work extends to these limits.
+Full depth pavement replacement shall occur within the limits of embankment widening.
 Curb and gutter shall be placed to the limits of the full depth pavement.
 Proposed pavement on Lime City Rd. shall be asphalt.
 Pavement buildup shall be provided by the DBT utilizing the Pavement Design Manual.

-Define limits of full-depth pavement, pavement repairs, and resurfacing.
-Define the type of grading (safety, clear zone, standard).
-Define if curb and gutter is required or just curb.
-Define pavement composition for traveled lanes and shoulders, including different requirements if different classes of roadways or different local/ODOT maintenance requirements.
-Alternatively, require DBT to design pavement in accordance with the ODOT Pavement Design Manual.
-The Department may specify pavement types (e.g. asphalt or concrete).
-Confer with pavement selection committee, when applicable.

-Define resurfacing/restoration of roadways impacted by MOT operations that are outside of project limits.
-Recommend giving typical sections.
-Full depth/partial depth pavement repairs should be provided as a contingency item.
-The Department should establish an estimated quantity and locations with work to be done on a unit cost basis.

-Initial soil exploration data shall be provided by the Department.
-The Department will analyze the subgrade according to Geotechnical Bulletin 1 (GB1): Plan Subgrades.
-Collection of additional soils information if needed, should be performed by the Department, but may be assigned to the DBT.
-Provide type, locations, and limits of any subgrade stabilization needed.

-Address longitudinal joint requirements, as needed.

 ROADWAY

 Horizontal and vertical alignments are provided in the existing survey and as per the existing plans.
 Proposed horizontal and vertical alignments shall follow the Location and Design Manual, Vol. 1 utilizing the design speeds and volumes provided in Table 1-2.
 The proposed cross section for Lime City Rd. shall include 2 – 12’ lanes, 2 -4’ shoulders and embankment on the West side to construct a 10’ multi-use path (path to connect to the bridge with a future project).

+Embankment widening for the future 10’ MUP along Lime City shall occur between Sta 89+20 to 111+00.

 The maximum side-slopes on Lime City Rd. shall be 2:1.

 Cross sections shall be provided at 50’ intervals and any abrupt changes.

+All guardrail within the Project Limits of Lime City road shall be redesigned and replaced.

+Type D barrier wall shall be installed on northbound and southbound I-75 to protect the outside piers and tied to the existing guardrail with appropriate transitions.
+Design and install proper barrier protection for the median pier.

+Guardrail impacted by construction shall be replaced.